 - Incorporate a disclosure requirement over critical accounting estimates to clarify and codify existing interpretive guidance.

 - Revise interim disclosure requirements to allow registrants the flexibility to compare current quarter’s financial information to either the corresponding quarter in the prior year or the prior fiscal quarter.

 - Known events that are reasonably likely to cause a material change in the relationship between costs and revenues

-- Underlying reasons for material changes (i.e. increases and decreases) in net sales or revenues.
+- Underlying reasons for material changes in net sales or revenues.

-Certain conforming amendments would also apply to Forms 20-F and 40-F.
+Certain conforming amendments will also apply to Forms 20-F and 40-F.